 Qana also spelled Cana or Kana, is a village in Southern Lebanon located 10 kilometres (6.2 mi) southeast of the city of Tyre.

-Cana is celebrated as the sc...
+Cana is celebrated as ...
 Read More...

 The Triumphal Arch of Tyre is one of the city's most impressive archaeological relics.
 The arch stands over a long avenue which has a necropolis on either side ...
 Read More...